ibm-cloud-docs/EventStreams-gen2/overview.md

 In {{site.data.keyword.messagehub}}, applications send data by creating a message and sending it to a topic.
 To receive messages, applications subscribe to a topic and choose to either receive all the topic's messages, or to share the messages between them. {{site.data.keyword.messagehub}} hosts and maintains the messages in an ordered sequence.

+## Generation 1 (Classic)
+{: #about-gen1
+}
+IBM’s original platform with a rich feature set across all regions.
+Gen 1 supports both private and public endpoints, with single-tenant and multi-tenant options.
+This environment is best suited for workloads that benefit from simpler networking and isolation features.

+## Generation 2 (VPC)
+{: #about-gen2}

+Built on IBM’s latest platform, using highly secure software-defined networking and is ideal for cloud-native applications.
+Currently only available in select regions with support for private endpoints and isolated compute hosting.
+This environment is ideal for modern applications that demand advanced networking and secure, software-defined isolation.

+The isolated compute hosting model provides a Kafka cluster per service instance which runs on single-tenant virtual machines and storage, providing hypervisor-level isolation and dedicated storage bandwidth.
+This model is ideal for workloads that demand consistent performance, security, and compliance.